byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 # *Vivarium Salon Circle ~ place of life*

-***Supporting Global Communities For Local Impact***
+***Networking Global Communities For Local Impact***

-- Organizing and honoring the collective wisdom of a group.
+- Supporting, organizing and honoring the collective wisdom of a group.

 ## *Evoking the Wisdom of the World.*